Spontaneous rotating vortex rings in a parametrically driven polariton fluid: Results

-The OPO process occurs (`switches on') for certain ranges of detunings and pump momenta \cite{whittaker2005effects}, only above some threshold pump strength $f_p^{\mathrm{th}}$.
+The parametric scattering process occurs (`switches on') for certain ranges of detunings and pump momenta \cite{whittaker2005effects}, only above some threshold pump strength $f_p^{\mathrm{th}}$.
 We find the signal mode population to appear at $f_p \equiv f_p^{\mathrm{th}}$ and increase above threshold up to some maximum value, before beginning to disappear (`switching off') at around $f_p = 1.6 f_p^\mathrm{th}$.
 The maximum total signal intensity occurs for a pump strength of around $f_p = 1.5 f_p^{\mathrm{th}}$.
-However, the shape of the signal in real space generally becomes more complicated and less uniform on increasing $f_p$ too far above threshold, and after symmetry breaking, the time-evolution is not stable.
-The regime slightly above threshold is where interesting behavior has been observed in previous work \cite{marchetti2010spontaneous}, and it is also the regime in which we observe steady-state vortex array solutions.
-We observe vortex arrays for $1.1 \leq f_p/f_p^\mathrm{th}\leq 1.25$, and in the following use $f_p=1.2 f_p^\mathrm{th}$ unless stated otherwise.
-The photonic signal emission in real space $|\psi_C^s(\vect{r})|$ of the symmetric system with $\sigma_p=35 \, \mu\mathrm{m}$ and $\sigma_p=46 \, \mu\mathrm{m}$, can be seen in Figs.~\ref{fig:currents} (a) and (c), respectively.
-Superimposed are the supercurrents $\vect{j}(\vect{r}) \equiv |\psi^s_C|^{-2} \, \nabla \phi^s_C(\vect{r})$, determined by the interplay of pumping and decay.
-The dominant (radial) signal currents at nonzero $k=0.25 \; \mu\mathrm{m}^{-1}$ have been subtracted to reveal the more complex underlying steady-state current structure which moves particles from gain- to loss-dominated regions.
-There are discontinuities in the current direction in the condensate, at the borders of higher- and lower-density regions.
+However, the shape of the signal in real space generally becomes more complicated and less uniform on increasing $f_p$ too far above threshold, and after symmetry breaking, the time evolution is not stable.
+The regime slightly above threshold is where interesting behavior has been observed in previous work \cite{marchetti2010spontaneous}, and it is also the regime in which we observe steady-state vortex ring solutions.
+We observe vortex rings for $1.1 \leq f_p/f_p^\mathrm{th}\leq 1.25$, and in the following we use $f_p=1.2 f_p^\mathrm{th}$ unless stated otherwise.

+The photonic signal emission in real space $|\psi_C^s(\mathbf{r})|$ of the symmetric system with $\sigma_p=35 \, \mu\mathrm{m}$ and $\sigma_p=46 \, \mu\mathrm{m}$, can be seen in Figs.~\ref{fig:currents} (a) and (c), respectively.
+Superimposed are the supercurrents $\mathbf{j}(\mathbf{r}) \equiv |\psi^s_C|^{2} \, \nabla \phi^s_C(\mathbf{r})$, which result from the interplay of spatially non-uniform pumping and decay.
+The small but dominant (radial) signal currents at nonzero $k=0.25 \; \mu\mathrm{m}^{-1}$ have been subtracted to reveal the more complex underlying steady-state current structure which moves particles from gain- to loss-dominated regions.
+There are sharp changes in the density profile of the condensate, and at the border of higher-and lower-density regions, discontinuities in the direction of the underlying currents.
+The pump state population is uniform and homogeneous throughout, as directly imposed by the top-hat spatial profile of the pump field, with strong currents directed radially outwards.
+It is not significantly modified by the presence of vortices in the signal and idler.